nostrband/keycrux/README.md

 Services running inside AWS Nitro Enclaves need to store keys to be able to recover state after reboot, and to facilitate code upgrades.

 `keycrux` is the key store enabling that.
-Your enclaved service can send it's keys into `keycrux` along with it's `attestation` and an `upgrade policy`.
+Your enclaved service can send its keys into `keycrux` along with its `attestation` and an `upgrade policy`.
 When rebooted, your enclaved service can read back the keys, because the `attestation` is identical.
 When upgraded, your enclaved service can read back the keys if the new `attestation` matches the key's `upgrade policy`.

 The `keycrux` service is stateless, make sure to store your keys in several key stores to ensure redundancy.
 The keys are stored for a limited time (72 hours atm), so long downtimes aren't supported yet.